visualizevalue/mint/docs/guide/what-it-is.md

 Mint allows collecting digital art as "networked artifacts".
 Each piece is owned by a network of supporters.

-Most importantly: Mint is a gift.
+Mint is open source.
+Have a feature idea?
+We'd love your contribution.
+[Open an issue](https://github.com/visualizevalue/mint/issues) or submit a pull request.

 ## What It Is Not